Note: A Katin Chozer is not eligible for an extension of rights (except for the customs benefits).

 Some benefits are frozen for Olim who serve in the IDF or Sherut Leumi after making Aliyah.
 Details are noted below.

 Rules for Extension: If an Oleh leaves Israel during the first six months (regardless of reason), payments are stopped.
 The payments can easily be restarted by visiting Misrad Haklita.
 If the Oleh returns to Israel after the first 12 months of Aliyah, payments are discontinued.
-Soldiers: This benefit runs straight even if you are serving in the army.
+Soldiers and Bnot Sherut: This benefit runs straight even if you are serving.

 Rules for Extension: Runs straight from your date of Aliyah.
 No retroactive payments if not claimed in time.